adamnbowen/coding-standards/readme.md

 		$log->write('There seems to be some problem', $e);
 	}

 If the statement is very short, you're allowed to place some things on one line.
+Also note that if your try catch statement is very short, there's no need to leave a blank line between the closing bracket and the catch statement.

 	try
 	{